Overview

 Task groups let you build complex, user-friendly workflows that mirror real conversational behavior—where users might need to revisit or correct earlier steps without losing context.
 They're designed as ordered, multi-step flows that can be broken into discrete tasks, with built-in regression support for safely moving backward.

 TaskGroup supports task chaining, which allows tasks to call or re-enter other tasks dynamically while maintaining the overall flow order.
 This lets users return to earlier steps as often as needed.
-All tasks in the group share the same conversation context, and when the group finishes, the summarized context is passed back to the controlling agent.
+All tasks in the group share the same conversation context, and when the group finishes, the summarized context can be passed back to the controlling agent.

 Basic usage